Council Tax reminder notice

 You should:

-• Check whether you are entitled to receive any Discount or Council Tax Support.
+• Check if you can get a Discount or Council Tax Support.
 This may not stop the summons, but could reduce the debt.
 This will make it easier for you to manage payments.

 • Pay as much of the arrears as you can afford.
 Paying anything less than the full amount may not stop the summons.
-However, it will make it easier to agree an arrangement after the summons is sent.
+It will make it easier to agree an arrangement after the summons.

 • Check whether you are paying over 10 months or 12.
 If over 10 months you can ask for your payments to be extended to March of each year.
 This will reduce your monthly payments.
 You can do this by setting up a Direct Debit.
-You will then be sent a new bill telling you the reduced amount to pay.
+We will send you a new bill with a new instalment plan.

 • Get debt advice and financial support.
 This may help you reduce other bills, enabling you to get the right support.